TigersUniverse/Hypernex.Docs/docs/engine-api/localavatar/index.md

 Method Name | Return Type | Description
 --- | --- | ---
-IsLocalPlayerId | bool | Returns true if the UserId provided is the LocalPlayer's UserId [GetAvatarObject](getavatarobject.md) | [Item](../item/index.md) or [ReadonlyItem](../readonlyitem/index.md) | Gets an Item from the Current Avatar based on the [HumanBodyBone](../humanbodybones/index.md)
+IsLocalClient | bool | Returns true if the Avatar's root contains a LocalPlayer component IsLocalPlayerId | bool | Returns true if the UserId provided is the LocalPlayer's UserId [GetAvatarObject](getavatarobject.md) | [Item](../item/index.md) or [ReadonlyItem](../readonlyitem/index.md) | Gets an Item from the Current Avatar based on the [HumanBodyBone](../humanbodybones/index.md)
 [GetAvatarObjectByPath](getavatarobjectbypath.md) | [Item](../item/index.md) or [ReadonlyItem](../readonlyitem/index.md) | Gets an Item from the Current Avatar based on a path relative to the Avatar